Picovoice/speech-to-intent-benchmark/README.md

 In order to simulate the real-life situations we have tested in two noisy conditions (1) Cafe and (2) Kitchen.
 You can listen to samples of noisy data [here](/data/misc/noisy1.wav) and [here](/data/misc/noisy2.wav).

+Additionally we compare the accuracy of rhino with Google's [Dialogflow](https://dialogflow.com/).

 # Data

 The speech commands are crowd sourced from more than 50 unique speakers.
 Each speaker contributed about 10 different commands.